Wilfred Kiboro: Retirement

-Kiboro retired as the Group CEO of the NMG in 2006, but still works there as the chairman of their board of directors.
+Kìboro retired as the group CEO of the NMG in 2006, but still works there as the chairman of the board of directors.
 The NMG labelled him as their 'Mentor, Father, Team Leader and Champion'.
 His dream for the NMG in the future is that it will diversify its activities to some 12 African countries within the next ten years.
-He also works as the Chairman of Wilfay Investments Limited and serves as a non-executive director of East African Breweries Limited and Standard Chartered Bank Kenya.
+He also works as the chairman of Wilfay Investments Limited and serves as a non-executive director of East African Breweries Limited and Standard Chartered Bank Kenya.

 Personal life

-Kiboro and his wife Fatuma live in Nairobi, Kenya.
+Kìboro and his wife Fatuma live in Nairobi, Kenya.